cdapio/hydrator-plugins/http-plugins/docs/HTTPCallback-postaction.md

 Description
 -----------
-Performs an http request at the end of a pipeline run.
+Performs an HTTP request at the end of a pipeline run.

 Use Case
 --------
-This action can be used when you want to perform an http request at the end of a pipeline run.
+This action can be used when you want to perform an HTTP request at the end of a pipeline run.
 For example, you may want to configure a pipeline so that a request is made to an alerts endpoint if the pipeline run failed.